 As a physician who specializes in Ear, Nose, and Throat disorders, Dr. Michel Babajanian diagnoses and treats not just “nasal allergies” but all forms of nasal inflammatory conditions including rhinitis sicca (aka “dry nose” often associated with bacterial overgrowth on nasal membranes), vasomotor rhinitis, nasal polyps, “hay fever”, postnasal drip, acute and chronic sinusitis, and seasonal and perennial allergic rhinitis.
 It is very important to have a correct diagnosis of the cause of the nasal problems so appropriate and effective treatment is recommended and unnecessary medications are avoided.
 Not all nasal conditions are “allergic” in origin but when allergic rhinitis is diagnosed, these allergies are mostly triggered by one or more of the following airborne allergens:

 An allergic reaction usually triggers symptoms in the respiratory tract, including your nose, sinuses, throat, and lungs, but symptoms can also affect your ears and eyes.
 For some people, an allergic reaction may also trigger asthma and difficulty breathing.
 The severity of your symptoms depends on the how allergic you are to the offending allergen (s).
 Common allergy symptoms include:

 With his unparalleled expertise and experience, Dr. Babajanian can typically get to the root of an undiagnosed allergy problem within a single appointment, which includes a consultation, examination, and diagnostic allergy testing using the skin prick method.
-After finding out which allergens trigger a reaction, he may perform intradermal testing (which involves injecting a small amount of the allergen into your skin) to check your sensitivity levels.

 Feel free to email us regarding any scheduling or general questions!